-Given the widespread use of web based applications, compatibility is also affected by the browsers that the software will run on correctly.
+Given the widespread use of web-based applications, compatibility is also affected by the browsers that the software will run on correctly.
 The same can be said about operating systems.
-For example, most Apple software are incompatible with Android software.
-There may be situations where software needs to be compatible across different networks, which can produce a different set of challenges.
+For example, most Apple software is incompatible with Android software.
+There may be situations where the software needs to be compatible across different networks, which can produce a different set of challenges.

 In spite of the different compatibility risks, solutions can be determined with success assuming you have addressed IT issues strategically with the entire system considered during the design phase.

-Direct cost of downtime is obvious, considering such factors as time related costs, e.g. labor or professional services.
+The direct cost of downtime is obvious, considering such factors as time-related costs, e.g. labor or professional services.
 Perhaps less apparent is the indirect cost imposed due to downtime.
 For example, lost opportunities.
-If time is spent inefficiently, the workforce has less time available to apply to revenue generating activities.
+If time is spent inefficiently, the workforce has less time available to apply to revenue-generating activities.
 This is often reflected in reduced sales volumes.
-Employee engagement can also be harmed when downtime events occur, as these experiences often leave the employee feeling under motivated to deliver and frustrated when their well-intention efforts are sabotaged by unreliable systems.
+Employee engagement can also be harmed when downtime events occur, as these experiences often leave the employee feeling under-motivated to deliver and frustrated when their well-intention efforts are sabotaged by unreliable systems.

 Reputation with your customer base can also suffer when deliveries are delayed due to system downtime.